 In this overview we use the read-only sync mechanism as an example, but the process is applicable to other sync patterns.
 In the example that follows, the catalogue of products is on the server and during the sync the app updates the local product list.

-Some parts of the logic can be generated by accelerators after right-clicking the local entities and selecting one of the Create Action to Sync Data commands.
+For the local entities that were created by Add Entity from Database command you can use accelerators.
+Some parts of the logic can be generated automatically by right-clicking such local entities and selecting one of the Create Action to Sync Data commands.

 1. Create both client and server logic